 Fuck me. – I thought.

-I finally made it down the hill and over to the COC without incident.
-I was running on fumes.
+The sky was dark when I made it to the COC.
+Luckily without incident.
+It was an eerie, long and lonely walk.
+I kept a leary eye on the hesco walls.
+My rifle stayed at the ready the whole way.
 The inside of the COC was chaos, not surprising.
-Section heads were scrambling to get accountability of their Marines… who was alive, who was dead, wounded, where everyone was at.
-I tried to keep a low profile as I made a beeline past the Watch Officer, to the S-2 office where my computer was located.
-I must have looked like shit, judging from the looks I was receiving.
+Section heads were scrambling to get accountability of their Marines… who was alive, who was dead, wounded, where was everyone.
+I tried to keep a low profile as I made a beeline past the Watch Officer to the S-2 office, where my computer was located.
+Judging from the looks I received, I looked like shit.

 “Corporal Vogel, you’re alive.
 You look like shit, are your boys up?” – Captain McSween.

-Captain McSween stopped me and said, “He’s gone bro, he passed away on the way to Bastion.
+Captain McSween stopped me and said, “He’s gone, bro.
+He passed away on the way to Bastion.
 Wilson and Vittori didn’t make it…”

 4 Comments